MattiasGijsels/BlazorAppSecurityExamen/README.md

 - `Microsoft.EntityFrameworkCore.SqlServer (8.0.14)`
 - `Microsoft.EntityFrameworkCore.Tools (8.0.14)`

-These packages enable:
+### These packages provide:

-- ASP.NET Core Identity and Entity Framework integration
+- ASP.NET Core Identity integration
-- SQL Server support for EF Core
+- Entity Framework Core support for SQL Server
-- Developer tools and diagnostics for EF
+- Developer tools and runtime diagnostics
-- Hosting Blazor WebAssembly on the server
+- Hosting Blazor WebAssembly apps on the server

 ---

-## 📝 Notes
+## 📌 Notes

-- New users can register accounts but will have limited access (**User** role by default).
+- Newly registered users are assigned the **User** role by default.
-- The app demonstrates good separation of concerns and role-based access to specific pages.
+- Page access is strictly role-based and demonstrates good separation of concerns.
-- Encryption demos are available based on user privileges.
+- Encryption demos are available only to users with appropriate privileges.

 ---

-## ✅ Summary
+## 📚 Summary

-This project showcases a secure and structured approach to managing user roles and protecting sensitive features using Blazor.
-It is designed for educational purposes and highlights best practices in web security within a Blazor environment.
+This project showcases a secure, structured approach to managing user access and protecting sensitive components using **Blazor WebAssembly** and **ASP.NET Core Identity**.
+It is built for **educational purposes** and demonstrates best practices in modern web security.

 ---

 ## 🚀 Future Improvements

-- Add an **Admin Control Panel** that allows administrators to **delegate roles to newly registered users**.
-This would provide a user-friendly interface for managing user access and permissions dynamically, without modifying the database manually.
+- Add an **Admin Control Panel** that allows administrators to delegate roles to newly registered users.
+  - This will make role management more dynamic and user-friendly.
+  - Reduces the need for manual database changes.